Zaid-Ajaj/Fable.Requests/README.md

 Fable library for making HTTP requests targeting Python and using the [requests](https://pypi.org/project/requests/) library under the hood.

-> This is the initial release still of the library and is considers a placeholder for the full implementation of the API.
-The current state of the library is barely usable and contributions are more than welcome!
+> This is the initial release still of the library and the API is subject to change.
+Use at your own risk.
+Contributions are welcome!

 ```fs
 open Fable.Requests